Nanook/GrindCore.net/README.md

 ### Hashing

-Hashes inherit from HashingAlgorithm allowing them to be use with CryptoStream for standard dotnet use.
+Hashes inherit from HashAlgorithm allowing them to be used with CryptoStream for standard dotnet use.

 - Blake3, Blake2sp
 - MD5, MD4, MD2